Medicinal Chemistry Graduate Programs

 Ph.D.
 Degree Requirements

-A series of monthly written cumulative examinations is used to assess students’ knowledge of medicinal chemistry, organic chemistry, and biochemistry.
-These examinations must be passed at an accelerating rate during the second and third years.
-After completing the cumulative examinations, the major part of the course work, and other requirements, the student takes an oral comprehensive examination.
+A comprehensive written examination is used to assess students’ knowledge of medicinal chemistry, organic chemistry, and biochemistry.
+This examination is administered immediately at the end of year 1 in the summer.
+After completing the comprehensive examination, the major part of the course work, and other requirements, the student takes an oral comprehensive examination.
 After completing this examination, the student prepares an original research proposal for presentation to the faculty.
 The final requirement for the Ph.D. is the preparation and defense of a dissertation based on original laboratory research conducted by the candidate.

 Note: Contact your department or program for more information about research skills and responsible scholarship, and the current requirements for doctoral students.
 Current Lawrence and Edwards Campus policies on Doctoral Research Skills and Responsible Scholarship are listed in the KU Policy Library.